smit25/Autocorrect-using-Modified-Ngram/README.md

 I've implemented custom spellcheck/autocorrect using the core concepts of probabilistic models without relying on NLP libraries like nltk or spacy.

 ## Dataset
-Google n-grams being a very huge dataset and the others being paid, I decided to use stories of Sherlock Holmes( which I'm currently reading as well) as my dataset for the language model.
+Google n-grams being a very huge dataset and the others being paid, I decided to use stories of Sherlock Holmes (which I'm currently reading as well) as my dataset (wordlist.txt) for the language model.
 The link is attached [herewith](http://norvig.com/big.txt).
 The code can be extrapolated to learn from bigger datasets.

 ## Salient Features
   * The probability of a sentence is determined by interpolation of trigram, bigram, and unigram, the coefficients of which have been trained and determined by Adadelta/ Adam optimizer.